-Note: once primary pump sequencing is selected, DHW operation is not available.
+Note: Once primary pump sequencing is selected, DHW operation is not available.
 Setpoint operation, however, is available if primary pump sequencing is selected.

-The primary pumps will operate when the control receives an appropriate demand:
+The primary pump(s) will operate when the control receives an appropriate demand:

-- External Boiler Demand - tN4 Boiler Demand and that zone's thermostat has H1 Pump set to On. - DHW Demand and the control is set to DHW Mode 3, 4, or 6. - Setpoint Demand and the control is set to Setpoint Mode 3 or 4.
+- · External Boiler Demand - tN4 Boiler Demand and that zone's thermostat has H1 Pump set to On. - DHW Demand and the control is set to DHW Mode 3, 4, or 6. - Setpoint Demand and the control is set to Setpoint Mode 3 or 4.

-The primary pumps also operate when the control is completing a DHW Purge.
+The primary pump also operates when the control is completing a DHW Purge.